Thamus97/evkx.github.io/content/models/onvo/l60/l60_awd/_index.md

 ### Battery swap

 This model support battery swap.
-Battery swap means you can drive to a unique battery swap station and get the battery replaced with a new battery with 90% SOC.
-The battery swap takes 7 minutes.
+Battery swap means you can drive to a unique battery swap station and get the battery replaced with a new battery with 92% SOC.
+The battery swap takes in China with a Gen 4 PSS 2 minutes and 30 seconds.
+In Europe where currently mostly Gen 2 and Gen 3 are available it takes from 4 min up to 6 min.
+Gen 4 will come at a later point.

 {{<evkxdisplayaddarticle />}}